Firedrops/qmrl_mtb/README.md

 4. Build the image `sudo docker build -t qimr_mtb .`
 5. Wait... build is expected to take about 2 hours with a docker image ~40 GB.
 6. Make a shared directory, such as `mkdir ~/dhost_mount`
-7. Run the docker with `docker run -it -p 59000:5900 -p 8787:8787 -v $HOME/dhost_mount:/dcont_mount/ qimr_mtb /bin/bash`
+7. Run the docker with `docker run -it -p 5900:5900 -p 8787:8787 -v $HOME/dhost_mount:/dcont_mount/ qimr_mtb /bin/bash`

-## To use the GUI
+### To use the GUI
 1. Ensure you have a VNC client installed on the host machine (e.g. Remmina)
 2. Start the VNC server from within the docker `vncserver $DISPLAY -geometry 1920x1080`
-3. In your VNC client, select VNC protocol and connect to `localhost:5900`
+3. In your VNC client, select VNC protocol and connect to `localhost:5900` The password is simply `password`.

-## To switch Java versions
+### To switch Java versions
 In the docker, use `update-alternatives --config java`

-## To exit the container (e.g. shut it down)
+### To exit the container (e.g. shut it down)
 Simply enter `exit` command or `ctrl + c`.

-## To leave the container without stopping it
+### To leave the container without stopping it
-### Analogous to tabbing out to another window and letting it continue running in the background.
+#### Analogous to tabbing out to another window and letting it continue running in the background.
 1. `ctrl + p` or `ctrl + q`
 2. To attach back, `docker ps` (may have to add `sudo`), note the first 3 characters under `ID`.
 For example, JHD898A.
 2 will be sufficient if you only have 1 or a few docker containers running, without ID overlaps.
 3. `docker attach <ID>`.
 For example `docker attach JHD`.
-### This is not recommended.
+#### This is not recommended.
 Consider simply by running another terminal window on the host machine if possible.

-## To pass files in/out from host to docker
+### To pass files in/out from host to docker
 This can be useful for easily passing scripts, source files, and output files in/out of the docker.
 Simply move/copy them into `~/dhost_mount` (host-side), and `/dcont_mount/` (docker-side).
 Note that the host is in home, and docker in root.
-### IMPORTANT!
+#### IMPORTANT!
 Only files stored to `/dcont_mount/` directory in the docker will be persistent.
 All other files will be lost on termination of docker.

-## To use R (deprecated, can be used via VNC, but this method should still work)
+### To use R (deprecated, can be used via VNC, but this method should still work)
 1. Run any internet browser on your host machine.
 2. Navigate to `http://localhost:8787`.
 Further documentation can be found [here](https://ropenscilabs.github.io/r-docker-tutorial/02-Launching-Docker.html)